Skip to content

 What language is Newfoundland English?

-Newfoundland English is a dialect of English.
+Newfoundland English is a dialect of the English language.

 Which region is Newfoundland English associated with?